US and Israel launch a major attack on Iran. Trump urges Iranians to 'take over'

 Saudi Arabia said in an announcement on state-run media that Iran had targeted its capital and its eastern region in an attack that was repelled.

+Kuwait’s civil aviation authority said a drone targeted the main international airport, injuring several employees.
+Kuwait’s health ministry said 12 people were injured in strikes.
 Bahrain said a missile attack targeted the U.S. Navy’s 5th Fleet headquarters in the island kingdom.
-Witnesses heard sirens and explosions in Kuwait, home to U.S. Army Central.
 Explosions could also be heard in Qatar.
+Jordan said it “dealt with” 49 drones and ballistic missiles.

-U.S. embassies or consulates in Qatar, United Arab Emirates and Israel posted on social media that they told staffers to shelter in place and recommended all Americans “do the same until further notice.”
+U.S. embassies or consulates in Qatar, United Arab Emirates and Israel said staffers were told to shelter in place and recommended all Americans “do the same until further notice.”

 Toropin and Madhani reported from Washington and Boak from West Palm Beach, Florida.
 Associated Press writers Melanie Lidman and Sam Mednick in Tel Aviv, Israel, Qassim Abdul-Zahra in Baghdad, Samy Magdy in Cairo, and Farnoush Amiri in New York contributed to this report.